 Currently living in the great city of Denton, TX, Matt Black is a recent graduate of the Univeristy of North Texas with a BA in Radio, Television & Film Production.
-Through high school , while studying under scholorship at the Glassell Art Institute in Houston TX, Matt's love for traditional media quickly grew into a love of all visual storytelling.
-In the following years Matt would work as a writer, producer, videographer, editor, artist and animator for stage productions, corporate, individual and wedding productions as well as maintaining a healthy pursuit of personal artistic projects.
+Through high school , while studying under scholarship at the Glassell Art Institute in Houston TX, Matt's love for traditional media quickly grew into a love of all visual storytelling.
+In the following years, Matt would work as a writer, producer, videographer, editor, artist and animator for stage productions, corporate, individual and wedding productions as well as maintaining a healthy pursuit of personal artistic projects.
 From commissioned paintings and illustrations to feature length animation and video projects, Matt has a deep love for a beautifully told story.

 Grant Carrington, Composer